 For many individuals, factors such infections, stress, alcohol and/or smoking can trigger flares of psoriasis.
 Certain medications such as beta-blockers (used to treat high blood pressure and angina), lithium tablets (used to treat malaria) can also cause psoriasis to flare.

-There is no cure for psoriasis but there are several effective medical dermatology treatments available.
+There is no cure for psoriasis but there are several effective dermatology treatments available.
 Treatment of psoriasis varies and largely depends on severity.
 Hierarchy of therapy includes: